mikelcabor/workflows-playground/README.md

 # workflows-playground
-A playground to lear about workflows dynamics
+A playground to learn about workflows dynamics